Duration: Three days and three nights

 Your fall foliage tour couldn't start in a more vibrant place.
 This is a land of huge, colorful trees and charming villages.
 And with so much to see around here, there's a lot of nature-lovin' going around.
 Along the way, you'll encounter cool museums, irresistible countryside wineries, and outdoorsy fun.
 It's time to celebrate fall.

 Just a few miles down the road, your next stop celebrates the accomplishments of PA's oil country.
 The Penn Brad Oil Museum takes you back to the early oil boom times of the first billion-dollar oilfield.
-Along the way, you'll be guided by oil country veterans who have lived the life and know the lingo.
-There's even a collection of various oil-age knickknacks like wind-up clocks, tube radios, and lunch pails to give you an idea of how folks got along in the old days.Read More >
+Guided tours are conducted by oil country veterans who volunteer their time to relate exciting first-hand experiences.
+There's even a collection of various oil-age knickknacks like wind-up clocks, tube radios, and lunch pails to demonstrate the everyday lives of the people from this era.<...

 Awaiting you in Smethport is a good night's sleep and small town charm of the Mansion District Inn.
 You'll be hard pressed to find a better view of the surrounding hillsides vibrant with color than from the comfort of your room.
 Then, in the morning you'll wake up to gourmet coffee and fresh-baked biscotti.Read More >

 The second day of your adventure starts off with a half-hour trip south on Route 46 to the town of Emporium.
-Make a stop at the PA Wilds Artisan Center to check out the locally crafted wares.
+Make a stop at the Cameron County Artisan Center to see visions of the Pennsylvania Wilds come to life through locally crafted wood carvings, jewelry, quilts and pottery from more than 80 artists.
 Then hit the road down Route 120 south to Route 555 east, the Elk Scenic Drive.
-Keep your eyes peeled for free roaming elk along the way.
-They’re likely a part of the herd at your next stop in Benezette.
+Twenty-three elk viewing sites are being established along the Elk Scenic Drive to promote safe and easy...

 Follow Route 59 to the Rimrock Overlook and give yourself one of the most amazing views of the forest below.
 It's a pretty popular destination for hikers, nature lovers, and gawkers.
 And just a short walk down a rock staircase will take you past a narrow crevasse, scenic cliffs, and giant boulders.
 You couldn't ask for a prettier picture.